researchgate/restler/README.md

 [![Build Status](https://travis-ci.org/researchgate/restler.svg?branch=master)](https://travis-ci.org/researchgate/restler)

 Restler is a project aiming on providing a unified way to easily build REST-services based on document-oriented databases, like MongoDB.
-It automatically exposes CRUD operations for domain entities without sacrificng flexibility, should you need some extra functionality or business-logic.
+It automatically exposes CRUD operations for domain entities without sacrificing flexibility, should you need some extra functionality or business-logic.

 The project consists of two parts: